erenard/presentation/jstoolchain/slides.md

 - Not the best usage of the browser's cache
 ]]]

+--

 ## Why change ?

----

-# Why change ?
+--

 The verification team reported occurences of non refreshed JavaScript.

-The two deal-breakers here are the networking problems:
+The deal-breaker here is the networking problem:
 .bad[
-- Each JS file is loaded in its own http request
 - Not the best usage of the browser's cache
 ]
+.arrow[

-We needed to have **more control on the browser's cache**.
+- We need to change to gain **more control on the browser's cache**.

-WIP WIP WIP
+]

+---

+# How to improve our cache usage ?

+This topic would need a dedicated presentation, more details can be found on [developers.google.com](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching).

+What we want from a cache is:
+- The longest possible retention of the cached resources
+- A reliable invalidation of old resources

 --

-We choose to use a build system, to tag each file with a hash of its content.
+To acheive theses objectives, we choose to use content hashs.

-For exemple `SystemHealth.js` will be renamed `SystemHealth.b44e3c234f23a.js` at build time.

-`b44e3c234f23a` being the hash of the source file content.
+For exemple, `SystemHealth.js` will be renamed `SystemHealth.b44e3c234f23a.js`, `b44e3c234f23a` being the hash of the content of the file.

 - `SystemHealth.b44e3c234f23a.js` can stay in the browser's cache forever
 - If anything change in the source code, the filename will change and miss the cache

+--

+.arrow[
+- We now need a build our JavaScript before its deployment.
+]

 ---